holtwick/HOLog/README.md

 HOLog
 =====

+---

-* Currently this helper will just work in limited circumstances i.e. only in an iOS Simulator!!! *
+**Currently this helper will just work in limited circumstances i.e. only in the iOS Simulator and outside of blocks!!!**

+---

 This NSLog helper can be put into an ObjC method and than dumps the full method name including the values passed to that method.